 When will I get my money?

-Applications for this fund will be open between May 1 and May 31, 2019.
-Disbursements will follow in the Summer semester.
+Applications for this fund will be open between May 18 and June 12, 2020.
+Disbursements will follow by the end of the Summer.

 How do I apply?